Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 560 should in theory perform quite a bit faster than the GeForce 9600 GT 1GB in general. (explain)
+Memory BandwidthThe GeForce GTX 560, in theory, should be much faster than the GeForce 9600 GT 1GB in general. (explain)

-Texel RateThe GeForce GTX 560 is quite a bit (approximately 118%) more effective at anisotropic filtering than the GeForce 9600 GT 1GB. (explain)
+Texel RateThe GeForce GTX 560 should be much (more or less 118%) more effective at anisotropic filtering than the GeForce 9600 GT 1GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 560 is the winner, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 560 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison